Debunking Common E-Collar Training Myths

 Dog training is an integral part of any healthy human-pet relationship.
 It doesn’t matter if you’re starting training with a puppy or an older dog.
 Having them adequately trained can improve communication and help you keep them safe.

 There are many methods used in dog training.
-However, one that’s especially divisive and misunderstood is dog training using a remote training collar, or as it’s more popularly known, an e-collar.
+However, one that’s especially divisive and misunderstood is dog training using a remote training collar, or as it’s more popularly known, a dog shock collar or e-collar.

 E-collars are not only used for obedience training though.
 Some of them are used to help minimize excessive barking or whining, like no-bark collars SportDog SBC-R and SBC-10, and some are used in conjunction with a fence, like the PetSafe Stubborn Dog In-Ground Fence System.
 It primarily functions to keep pets safe within a specific boundary or area.